PaymentRequest APIs

 Types of PayIDs

-Different types of PayIDs can be configured - such as Dynamic PayID or Open Static PayID.
+You can configure different types of PayIDs for your PaymentRequests, such as Dynamic PayID or Open Static PayID.
 The former is for accepting a single payment at a point in time and the latter is for accepting multiple payments over time to the same PayID.
-Let's discuss these in the most basic form first and then take a look at how you can tweak their behaviour with special features later on in this guide.
+Let's discuss these in the most basic form first and then take a look at how you can tweak their behaviour with special features that are described later on in this guide.

 Dynamic PayID